bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/Glossary.rst

         method name, with some possible arguments.
 So  ``wn.exitonclick()`` is an invocation of the ``exitonclick`` method.

-    iteration
-		A basic building block for algorithms (programs).
-It allows steps to be repeated.
-Sometimes called *looping*.

-    loop body
-        Any number of statements nested inside a loop.
-The nesting is indicated by the fact that the statements are indented under the for loop statement.

-    loop variable
-        A variable used as part of a for loop.
-It is assigned a different value on each iteration of the loop, and is used as part of the terminating condition of the loop,
-        when it can no longer get a further value.

     method
         A function that is attached to an object.
 Invoking or activating the method causes the object to respond in some way, e.g. ``forward`` is